 - 1963: local youth activists were successful in bringing down the color barrier at Peony Park, the city’s main amusement park, after protesting at the admission gates for several weeks.

 - 1963: Civil rights demonstrations in Omaha led to the creation of the Omaha Human Rights Commission.
 This commission was regarded as a sham by many.

 - 1964: Malcolm X spoke in Omaha.

-- 1963: the Black Association for Nationalism Through Unity (BANTU) was a unique Omaha youth activism group that organized African American students in the city’s high schools.
-Focusing on black power and self-determination, BANTU claimed concessions from the Omaha City Council, with Senator Edward R. Danners lobbying the Nebraska State Legislature on their behalf.
+- 1963: The Black Association for Nationalism Through Unity (BANTU) was a unique Omaha youth activism group that organized African American students in the city’s high schools.
+Focusing on black power and self-determination, BANTU claimed concessions from the Omaha City Council, with Senator Edward R. Danner lobbying the Nebraska State Legislature on their behalf.